LIMIS: Locally Interpretable Modeling using Instance-wise Subsampling: Abstract

 \section{Abstract}

-Understanding black-box machine learning models is important towards their widespread adoption.
-However, developing globally interpretable models that explain the behavior of the entire model is challenging.
-An alternative approach is to explain black-box models through explaining individual prediction using a locally interpretable model.
-In this paper, we propose a novel method for locally interpretable modeling -- Reinforcement Learning-based Locally Interpretable Modeling (RL-LIM).
-RL-LIM employs reinforcement learning to select a small number of samples and distill the black-box model prediction into a low-capacity locally interpretable model.
-Training is guided with a reward that is obtained directly by measuring agreement of the predictions from the locally interpretable model with the black-box model.
-RL-LIM near-matches the overall prediction performance of black-box models while yielding human-like interpretability, and significantly outperforms state of the art locally interpretable models in terms of overall prediction performance and fidelity.
+Understanding black-box machine learning models is crucial for their widespread adoption.
+Learning globally interpretable models is one approach, but achieving high performance with them is challenging.
+An alternative approach is to explain individual predictions using locally interpretable models.
+For locally interpretable modeling, various methods have been proposed and indeed commonly used, but they suffer from low fidelity, i.e. their explanations do not approximate the predictions well.
+In this paper, our goal is to push the state-of-the-art in high-fidelity locally interpretable modeling.
+We propose a novel framework, Locally Interpretable Modeling using Instance-wise Subsampling (LIMIS).
+LIMIS utilizes a policy gradient to select a small number of instances and distills the black-box model into a low-capacity locally interpretable model using those selected instances.
+Training is guided with a reward obtained directly by measuring the fidelity of the locally interpretable models.
+We show on multiple tabular datasets that LIMIS near-matches the prediction accuracy of black-box models, significantly outperforming state-of-the-art locally interpretable models in terms of fidelity and prediction accuracy.